-During the Fall of 2020, we conducted two sets of interviews.
-For the first set, we reached out to aquarium staff from a range of departments and affiliates of the CASL project in both

-Long Beach and Boston to conduct organizational staff interviews (see Appendix B).
-We sought to speak with folks who were familiar with but not directly involved with the CASL project, who could speak to how institutional capacity to engage in more culturally responsive ways has changed, and what it means for communities to be more resilient in the face of a public health crisis.
-This set of interviews occurred in place of the originally planned Organizational Leader interviews due to significant staff changes at the institutions.
-Data collection response rates were low due to this limited staff capacity.
-We spoke with three individuals..
-One was from the Membership Department, another from the Development Department, and the third was from one of the community partner organizations.
+During the fall of 2020, we conducted two sets of interviews.
+For the first set, we reached out to ISLC staff from a range of departments and affiliates of the CASL project in both Long Beach and Boston to conduct organizational staff interviews (see Appendix B for the interview guide).
+We sought to speak with folks who were familiar with but not directly involved in the CASL project, who could speak to how institutional capacity to engage in more culturally responsive ways has changed, and what it means for communities to be more resilient in the face of a public health crisis.
+This set of interviews occurred in place of the originally planned organizational leader interviews due to significant staff changes at the institutions.
+Data collection response rates were low due to this limited staff capacity, and we ultimately spoke with three individuals.
+One was from a Membership Department, another from a Development Department, and the third was from one of the community partner organizations.

-For the second set of interviews, we spoke with webinar attendants (see Appendix C) who participated in the Frameworks \-led and aquarium hosted "From Crisis to Connection: How to Talk about Health, Wellbeing, and Resilience in the era of COVID-19" webinar, which occurred in August 2020.
-Knology reached out to attendants who said they agreed to be interviewed through a survey sent by NEAq shortly after the event.
+For the second set of interviews, we spoke with webinar attendees (see Appendix C) who participated in the Frameworks-led and aquarium-hosted "From Crisis to Connection: How to Talk about Health, Wellbeing, and Resilience in the era of COVID-19" webinar, which occurred in August 2020.
+Knology reached out to attendees who agreed to be interviewed through a survey sent by NEAq shortly after the event.
 These webinar participant interviews sought to understand how the webinar has contributed to their professional development.
 Due to limited capacity of aquarium staff, we were able to speak with two individuals, one staff member from each of the two aquariums.